 Becca is a recent graduate of James Madison University, where she studied Social Justice as well as Writing, Rhetoric, and Technical Communication.
 At United Way, she helps to maintain and strengthen our volunteer program by coordinating project requests and supporting engagement initiatives.
 Outside of work, Becca enjoys writing creatively and reading texts of all genres.
 Her dream for Harrisonburg and Rockingham county is the presence of community-wide efforts and cooperation toward positive social change.

 Kathy Banks has been working as an Early Care and Education professional since 1988.Kathy has a Masters of Education Teaching and Learning from Liberty University.
-She has worked as a Quality Rater with the Virginia Star Quality Initiative and has worked as a Center Director, Directed Child Care Resource and Referral, Directed Summer Day Camps and taught in a classroom with children from 6 weeks all the way through 18 years of age.
-Kathy also has a strong background in grant writing, and has worked with the Community Service Board and other non-profits to obtain a wide variety of funding to enhance the quality of work done with children and families.
-Kathy is a strong advocate for children throughout the state and national government, and believes by empowering families, children they can build a foundation for a productive life.
-Kathy is moving to the area with her two teenage sons’ CJ and Mike.
+She has worked as a quality rater with the Virginia Star Quality Initiative and has worked as a center director, directed child care resource and referral, directed summer day camps and taught in a classroom with children from 6 weeks through 18 years of age.
+Kathy also has a strong background in grant writing, and has worked with the Community Service Board and other nonprofits to obtain a wide variety of funding to enhance the quality of work done with children and families.
+Kathy is a strong advocate for children throughout the state and national government, and believes by empowering families, we can help build a foundation for a productive life for all children.
+Kathy has two teenage sons.